nishant-singh13/transactionservice/README.md

 linked to each other (using a ”parent id”) and we need to know the total amount involved for all transactions linked to a particular transaction.

+Implementation Approaches
+1. Single Table Parent-Child Approach
+In this approach, the Transaction table uses a single table to store both parent and child transactions.
+Each transaction has a parent_id field that links it to its parent transaction, if applicable.
+This design supports hierarchical transactions where each transaction can have multiple children, and queries can retrieve all related transactions by traversing these links.

+2. TransactionClosure Table Approach
+The TransactionClosure table approach involves using an additional table, TransactionClosure, to efficiently query hierarchical relationships.
+This table stores all ancestor-descendant relationships for each transaction, enabling fast retrieval of all transactions linked to a particular transaction, including indirect links.
+This approach is particularly useful for complex hierarchies and large datasets, offering better performance for certain types of queries.

 ## Prerequisites

 - [Docker](https://www.docker.com/products/docker-desktop)